 What makes you think he hasn’t tried?
 Does it occur to you that they are too badly broken for him to fix?
 Remember, he never does any in-depth repair jobs in the movie.
 He just exchanges broken parts for functioning parts.
 So maybe he simply doesn’t have the skill required?
 Or he succeeded, and they just returned to the same routine as they had before, after which they ended up breaking down again!
 WALL-E is defined, at the beginning of the movie, as being incredibly lonely.
 Don’t you think he, in 700 years, would have tried to make a friend at some point?

 Really, at no point does WALL-E actually show any murderous or sadistic tendencies!
-On the contrary, he’s almost defined as caring and compassionate, not only towards EVE, but to anyone he meets who is in trouble, and even the cockroach he keeps as company.
+On the contrary, he’s continually shown as caring and compassionate, not only towards EVE, but to anyone he meets who is in trouble, including the cockroach he keeps as company.

 A psychopath is defined as, among other things, lacking compassion or understanding of empathy.
 WALL-E is the polar opposite of that!